Toto-Kotaro-Tanaka/ms2-speed-typing-game/README.md

 ![image](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/deployment/deployment5.png)</br>

 Note:
+- Deployed before completing the website in order to test google maps API because restriction is set that API only works from this website so in order to test goole maps, deployment was required
 - It may take some time that your website becomes availabe on public
 - URL is "https:// + **your GitHub username** + .github.io/ + **your repository name** + /"<br>
 (e.g. https://toto-kotaro-tanaka.github.io/ms2-speed-typing-game/)